apache/datafusion-comet/dev/release/README.md

 $ docker context use desktop-linux
   ```
 #### Run the build script
- The build-release-comet.sh script will create a docker image with multi-arch support and use the image
+ The `build-release-comet.sh` script will create a docker image for each architecture and use the image
 to build the platform specific binaries.
-The image is created every time this script is run.
+These builder images are created every time this script is run.
 The script optionally allows overriding of the repository and branch to build the binaries from (Note that
  the local git repo is not used in the building of the binaries, but it is used to build the final uber jar).